jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 ## Readable Color Combinations

 The Colorable module takes an array of colors and returns a nested array of color combinations, along with their contrast values to test for readability.
-This can be useful for seeing what foreground-background pairs can and cannot be used for text.
+This can be useful for seeing what foreground-background pairs can and can’t be used for text.

 Create a new `lib/parse-combos.js` file.